-Construction work to improve access to the Groynes will begin on 11 September 2017 and run for four-to-five weeks.
+Construction work to improve access to the Groynes will continue during weekdays from 24 October 2017 to 10 November 2017.

 Please note there are alternative pedestrian entrances at Clearwater Resort and Darroch Street Reserve, the latter offering a 40-minute walk that leads directly to the dog park.